-John Abendschan brings 20 years of experience and is currently the campus Athletic Coordinator for Boswell High School.
-Coach Abendschan is in his tenth season as the Head Football Coach at Boswell High School.
-His teams have made the playoffs for seven of his ten years as the head coach.
+John Abendschan is the campus Athletic Coordinator for Boswell High School and Head Football Coach at Boswell High School.
 In 2013, his Pioneers beat Rider in the first round and lost to eventual State Champions Aledo.
 In 2012, the Pioneers lost to Lake Dallas in the first round.
-Coach Abendschan was honored by being named the Head Coach of the West Squad in the DFW All Star Game.
+Coach Abendschan was honored by being named the Head Coach of the West Squad in the DFW All-Star Game.

 Prior to arriving at Boswell High School, John coached the offensive line at South Grand Prairie High School in 2001-2002.
 He coached on the state championship staff at Flower Mound Marcus High School (1997-1999).
 He also coached the offensive line at Flower Mound High School and was the offensive and defensive line coach at South Grand Prairie.

 In addition to his coaching privileges, he was honored in Who's Who among American Teachers and named the 1997 Salley May First Year Teacher of the Year for Lewisville ISD.
 He belongs to the Texas High School Coaches Association and Coaches Outreach.

 Coach Abendschan and his wife, Sherry, are proud parents of three daughters - Zoe, Ali, and Lily.